Understanding dreams begins with understanding why you dream

 Related: Dreams that help emotional closure

 I have a shortcut to getting to the meaning and significance of a dream: connect the emotions with your waking life.
-Dreams are legendary for creating scenarios that trigger emotions that were experienced during the day, or that were suppressed.
-I tell people to process their thorny emotions before going to sleep because they don’t want their dreams to do it for them.
+Dreams are legendary for creating scenarios that trigger emotions, especially unprocessed ones, so they can be digested.
+I tell people to process their emotions before going to sleep because they don’t want their dreams to do it for them.
 The guard is down and filters off while dreaming, and dreams exaggerate scenarios to make them more vivid and memorable.

 Cue bad dreams!

-As a public expert on dreams, I’m frequently asked why, after a hard day (or longer stretch of time), a person’s dreams will be full of the same anxieties, fears, dread, stress and other hardships as when awake.
+As a public expert on dreams, I’m frequently asked why, after a hard day, a person’s dreams will be full of the same anxieties, fears, dread, stress and other hardships as when awake.
 The person just wants a break!
-My reply is, imagine if you didn’t get that opportunity to vent that dreams provide.
+My reply is, imagine if you didn’t get that opportunity to vent.
 Imagine waking up and picking up where you left off, stuffed full of emotions and feeling on edge.
 Dreams clear out and process emotions similar to how they clear out memories to start fresh the next day.

 Once you dream about something, it’s perceived as being in the past, creating a psychological cushion.
 It helps to put the past “behind you.”

 Your body runs processes while dreaming, too, as cells clean house and various systems and organs give status updates to the mind.
 When something is off in your body, your mind will try to fix it, and your dreams give you a view into this process—and even make you part of it.